Who We Are - National Staff - Bios

 Andrew Murie, Chief Executive Officer

-Andrew Murie has been MADD Canada’s Chief Executive Officer since 1997.
-His responsibilities include managing the National Office and facilitating national programs and services to its 110 plus community volunteer organizations across Canada.
+Andrew Murie has been MADD Canada's Chief Executive Officer since 1997.
+His responsibilities include managing the National Office and facilitating MADD Canada's public policy agenda, national programs and victim services to its 100 volunteer groups across Canada.

-Andrew’s career spans over 35 years within the not for profit sector at local, provincial and national levels.
+Andrew's career spans 35 years within the not-for-profit sector at local, provincial and national levels.
 Prior to joining MADD Canada, Andrew worked for the Canadian National Institute for the Blind and Big Brothers Big Sisters of Canada.

-Andrew has a Masters Degree of Management from McGill University, a Bachelor of Arts in Sociology from McMaster University and a Diploma in Recreation Leadership from Mohawk College.
+Andrew has a Masters Degree in Management from McGill University, a Bachelor of Arts in Sociology from McMaster University and a Diploma in Recreation Leadership from Mohawk College.

 Wanda Kristensen joined MADD Canada in July 1999.
 In November 1996, Wanda lost her 16-year-old son, Dave, who was the passenger in a car driven by an impaired driver.
 She has personal experience with the criminal court case of the impaired driver and civil suits.
 Wanda is a graduate of the Volunteer Management Program, a trained Victim Advocate for MADD Canada and a trained facilitator for Bereaved Families.

 Dawn is a member of the Association of Fundraising Professionals (Greater Toronto Chapter).
-Dawn has a Bachelor of Arts and a Masters of Arts from McGill University.
+Dawn has a Bachelor of Arts and a Masters of Arts from McGill University and is currently pursuing a Master’s degree in Philanthropy and Non-Profit Leadership at Carleton University.
 Dawn and her husband, Greg, live in Oakville, Ontario.

 Shaida Tabatabai, Director of Finance